 How might your brand participate in, enable, or improve that experience?

-Adobe’s Behance community illustrates how the elements of an ORBIT strategy fit together.
+Adobe’s Behance community illustrates how the elements of an orbit strategy can fit together.
 The business goal is to engage creative professionals around Adobe software such as Photoshop.

 The Shared Purpose of Behance is “to empower the creative world to make ideas happen.”